 For the "Continuous Read Mode (BUF=0)" operation, multiple pages of main array data can be read out continuously by issuing a single read command.
-Upon finishing the read operation, the ECC status bits should be check to verify if there's any ECC correction or un-correctable errors existed in the read out data.
+Upon finishing the read operation, the ECC status bits should be checked to verify if there's any ECC correction or un-correctable errors existed in the readout data.
 If ECC-1 & ECC-0 equal to (1, 0) or (1, 1), the previous read out data contain one or more pages that contain ECC un-correctable errors.

-The failure page address (or the last page address if it's multiple pages) can be obtained by issuing the "Last ECC failure Page Address" command as illustrated in Figure 13.
-The 16-bit Page Address that contains un-correctable ECC errors will be presented on the DO pin following the instruction code "A9h" and 8-bit dummy clocks on the DI pin.
+The failure page address (or the last page address if it's multiple pages) can be obtained by issuing the "Last ECC failure Page Address" command.
+The 16-bits Page Address that contains un-correctable ECC errors will be presented on the DO pin following the instruction code "A9h" and 8-bits dummy clocks on the DI pin.

-Figure 13.
+Figure 19.
 Last ECC Failure Page Address Instruction

-8.2.10 128KB Block Erase (D8h)
+7.2.10 128KB Block Erase (D8h)

 The 128KB Block Erase instruction sets all memory within a specified block (64-Pages, 128K-Bytes) to the erased state of all 1s (FFh).
 A Write Enable instruction must be executed before the device will accept the Block Erase Instruction (Status Register bit WEL must equal 1).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "D8h" followed by 8-bit dummy clocks and the 16-bit page address.
-The Block Erase instruction sequence is shown in Figure 14.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "D8h" followed by the 24-bit page address.
+The Block Erase instruction sequence is shown in Figure 20.

 The /CS pin must be driven high after the eighth bit of the last byte has been latched.
 If this is not done the Block Erase instruction will not be executed.
 After /CS is driven high, the self-timed Block Erase instruction will commence for a time duration of tBE (See AC Characteristics).
 While the Block Erase cycle is in progress, the Read Status Register instruction may still be accessed for checking the status of the BUSY bit.
-The BUSY bit is a 1 during the Block Erase cycle and becomes a 0 when the cycle is finished and the device is ready to accept other instructions again.
+The BUSY bit is a 1 during the Block Erase cycle and becomes a 0 when the cycle is finished, and the device is ready to accept other instructions again.
 After the Block Erase cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
-The Block Erase instruction will not be executed if the addressed block is protected by the Block Protect (TB, BP2, BP1, and BP0) bits.
+The Block Erase instruction will not be executed if the addressed block is protected by the Block Protect (TB, BP3, BP2, BP1, and BP0) bits.

-Figure 14.
+Figure 20.
 128KB Block Erase Instruction

-8.2.11 Load Program Data (02h) / Random Load Program Data (84h)
+7.2.11 Load Program Data (02h) / Random Load Program Data (84h)